 Welsh choreographer and movement director Andrew George made his Royal Opera debut in 1998, on Le nozze di Figaro directed by Patrick Young in the Shaftesbury Theatre.
-He has since worked on Salome, Adrianna Lecouvreur and Les Troyens, all directed by David McVicar, and in the 2014/15 Season returns to The Royal Opera for Andrea Chénier, also directed by McVicar.
+He has since worked on Salome, Adrianna Lecouvreur, Les Troyens and Andrea Chénier, all directed by David McVicar.

 George was born in South Wales and trained at Laban Dance Centre.
 He worked as a dancer for Matthew Bourne for several years before beginning his career as an opera choreographer, and now works for the world’s leading companies.
 His UK credits include Die Meistersinger von Nürnberg, Carmen and Giulio Cesare in Egitto for Glyndebourne Festival, La traviata for Welsh National Opera, The Rake’s Progress for Scottish Opera and The Turn of the Screw, Der Rosenkavalier, Agrippina and The Handmaid’s Tale for English National Opera.